whatmakeart/whatmakeart.github.io/content/making/molds.md

 ### Undercuts

-When making any mold, it is important to pay attention to undercuts.
-Undercuts are part of that cannot pull out cleanly without breaking the mold.
-For complex shapes more than two piece molds maybe necessary.
-Another way to contend with undercuts is to use a flexible mold material for the mold that can bend around the final cast pieces.
+When making any mold, it is important to pay attention to [undercuts](./undercuts.md).

-Single use molds can be used and broken away from the final casting as is often done in metal casting.

-Complex shapes can also be broken up into smaller shapes that do not have undercuts and then joined together after all the cast pieces are made.

 ### Mold Keys